Dear Friends and Lovers,

 – Here are some of the steps I am taking to protect myself, my community, and most importantly – you from contracting the Coronavirus and suggest you do too.

-– I’ve had a flu shot, I don’t consume sugar, red meat, alcohol, starches, processed foods and I don’t drink, smoke or do drugs.
+– I’ve had a flu shot, I am super, uber healthy.
+I don’t drink, smoke or do drugs.
 I am extremely healthy!

 – I’m exercising at home and outdoors.

 – I’m not going anywhere around people that isn’t absolutely essential, which means I just really am not going anywhere for the next month or so.
+I haven’t been anywhere and I’m not going anywhere except outdoors in remote nature mode.
 If I do have to be around people I practice social distancing by staying at least six feet away from people.
 I wave and smile to people, tap my heart and tell them I love them.
 I make eye contact and smile, but I am not allowing strangers to approach me until further notice.
-Revision: I am self quarantined and you should too!

 – Personally, as of now, I can go several weeks without visiting a grocery or convenience store and having my must have items on hand, stocked up or delivered.